 Sit back.
 Relax.
 Keep the lights on.
 Or, turn them off if you dare.
-But, be forewarned the following tale of this evil place in Pennsylvania – one of murder, tragedy, and paranormal activity – may well leave you chilled to your very core.
+But, be forewarned the following tale of Rehmeyer Hollow in Pennsylvania – one of murder, tragedy, and paranormal activity – may well leave you chilled to your very core.
 Our journey begins in Rehmeyer Hollow, an unassuming home in York, Pennsylvania.

 Click play above to get a close-up look at the exterior of Rehmeyer Hollow Pennsylvania then click here to read more about the horrific tale of Philadelphia State Hospital